leov30/simple_quiz/README.md

 * multiple choice questions
 * randomly diplay questions from a text file
-* score, and lives
+* tracking score, and saves hi score
-* saves hi score
+* winning conditions, and lives